 If you’ve ever been in the middle school classroom you will know that being a middle school teacher is not work for the faint of heart.
 There is a wide range of students who sit before you, hormones are flying, and you may or may not have a weird smell issue.
 But in this time of turmoil for the students, it’s important that we make sure that we are meeting their needs as best as we possibly can in the classroom.

 According to an article published by the NEA, “This period of brain growth marks the beginning of a person’s ability to do problem-solving, think critically, plan, and control impulses.
 This brain development cycle also impacts short-term memory.
 A middle school student can generally retain from 5 to 7 bits of information at one time…The more engaged and “rich” the new information, the more likely it is that the new information will be retained. “

-(This post may contain affiliate links which won’t change your price but will share some commission.
+(This post may contain affiliate links that won’t change your price but will share some commission.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

 Given this information, it is now possible for the student to be able to focus deeper on the material, but not for longer periods of time.
 If they are very engaged and interested in what they are learning, this process will go better.

 Brain Breaks for Middle School

 As always, the key with whatever brain breaks for middle school you choose is to be certain it gets your students moving in some fashion.
 You want to make sure their blood is pumping and oxygen is circulating.
 The purpose of a brain break is to either energize or relax the student by doing just this.

 All-in-all brain breaks for middle school are heavily important and all teachers need to be making sure they are implementing them into their classroom.
 This is how our current generation is going to excel and we need to make sure that we are doing everything we can to help them do so.